PietroCiaccio/ExchangeMigration/USAGE.md

 > 20190502115903139 MIGUSER1 Not waiting for move request to complete.
 > 20190502115903146 MIGUSER1 Ready [OK]

 The following command completes the migration.
 Note that this time the *wait* parameter has been set to TRUE.
-This means the cmdlet will wait for the mailbox to be migrated (up to 12 hours) and then will complete the post migration tasks.
+This means the cmdlet will wait for the mailbox to be migrated (up to 12 hours) and will then complete the post migration tasks.
 Also note that the *link* parameter has been set to TRUE.
-This will link the mailbox back to the source domain.
+This will link the mailbox back to the source domain user object.
 This is useful if you need to migrate mailboxes before you can actually migrate the users to a new AD forest.